yotam/python-image-example/README.md

 python-image-example
 ====================

-Short example of common operations for image processing in Python.
+A quick how-to for people familiar with MATLAB or Octave.
+Short example of standard code for image processing in Python.
+How to work with file paths, reading and writing images, calling NumPy functions, broadcasting arrays.